wdk-docs/nest-docs/content/microservices/kafka.md

 client: ClientKafka;
 ```

+!!! info "**Hint**"

-> info **Hint** Kafka client and consumer naming conventions can be customized by extending `ClientKafka` and `KafkaServer` in your own custom provider and overriding the constructor.
+    Kafka client and consumer naming conventions can be customized by extending `ClientKafka` and `KafkaServer` in your own custom provider and overriding the constructor.

 Since the Kafka microservice message pattern utilizes two topics for the request and reply channels, a reply pattern should be derived from the request topic.
 By default, the name of the reply topic is the composite of the request topic name with `.reply` appended.